What Is Neck Pain?

 - Does coughing or sneezing make the pain worse?

-Treatments could include muscle relaxants, physical therapy, a padded neck collar, or traction.
+Treatments could include medications called muscle relaxants, physical therapy, a padded neck collar, or traction.

 In rare situations, you may need shots of cortisone or even surgery.

 Fix your posture to fix your neck pain.
 Sit or stand with your shoulders directly over your hips and your head straight.
 Adjust your chair or desktop so your computer monitor is at eye level.
 Take frequent breaks.